anpopa/tkmcollector/README.md

-# Task Monitor Collector
+# Task Monitor Reader

-Aggregator host service for taskmonitor devices
+Simple reader application for taskmonitor

+## Getting started
+This is a host tool to connect and read data stream from taskmonitor service.
+The output is serialised in JSON data format to be used in data visualization tools.

+## License
+MIT

+## Project status
+In progress...